pmangione/Tech-Academy-Projects/LiveProject/README.md

 BACK END

 In the Models folder, I added a calculated property to three separate classes to determine if the class was instantiated within the past week.
 This was done to track if the following had occurred in the past 7 days: 1) A student had enrolled in the job placement service.
 2) A student had applied for a specific job.
 3) A student had been hired for a specific job.
 This property was not mapped to the database to avoid the performance cost of making unnecessary future calls to the database.
+<a href"https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/ScreenShotExamples/AddCalculatedPropertyToJobApplicationClass.PNG">SCREEN SHOT EXAMPLE OF CALCULATED PROPERTY</a>

-Here is an example in the student job application class.  img Because these three classes used the same logic to for the calculated property, I created a helper method to perform the date calculation.
-Link to Helper.cs
+Because these three classes used the same logic to for the calculated property, I created a helper method to perform the date calculation.
+SCREEN SHOT OF HELPER METHOD